Eco-Friendly Features at the Inn

 Food waste sent to landfills generate a majority of the methane gas (worse than carbon dioxide) created by landfills and can make up as much as 40% of landfill trash.
 A solar food composter can help.

-We only make trips to the local landfill every few months since we either compost, recycle or reuse most of what we have.
+We only make trips to the local landfill every few months since we either compost, recycle or reuse most of what is normally discarded.

-We also love to go shopping at the local nonprofit thrift store (Community Helping Place) for household items and clothing.
-We in turn donate things we no longer need or use back to the thrift store.
+Shopping at the local nonprofit thrift store (Community Helping Place) for household items and clothing is done frequently.
+We in turn donate things no longer needed or use back to the thrift store.

 If every household in the U.S. replaced just 1 roll of virgin toilet paper with just 1 recycled roll 424,000 trees would be saved.
 Kleercut.net